 Toxic clothing is an unknown issue to most consumers when it comes to our health and the environment.
 Individuals who are sensitive to chemicals or who are prone to fabric allergies may have reactions to these garments.
 Many of the chemicals that people use to treat the garments are often linked to long-term health risks, including cancer, developmental issues, and skin irritation.

-The United States takes on Toxic Clothing in Children’s Sleepwear
+The US takes on Toxic Clothing in Children’s Sleepwear

 According to The Washington Post, in the early 1970s, the United States Congress decided that children’s pajamas should be flame-resistant to protect children from burns in case of a house fire.
 Manufacturers during this period used a chemical called, “Tris” in the manufacturing of children’s sleepwear.
 In 1977, scientists discovered that Tris was a dangerous chemical to humans after extensive research.